Formulary Chapter 6: Endocrine system - Full Chapter

 |

-- Approved for the secondary prevention of osteoporotic fragility fractures in postmenopausal women who are confirmed to have osteoporosis primary in line with NICE. **Exisiting patients only**
+- Approved for the secondary prevention of osteoporotic fragility fractures in postmenopausal women who are confirmed to have osteoporosis primary in line with NICE. **Existing patients only**

 - Approved for the treatment of osteoporosis in males and juveniles in line with NHSE Commissioning Policy